What are the best office colours for productivity and wellbeing?

-Which colours should be used to create a pleasant office where people want to come to work?"
+Which colours should you invest in to create a nice office where people want to be?

-“Dirty pastels work well with office furniture in wood colours as well as black and white.
-If you want to create a harmonious impression, one suggestion is to work with a tone-on-tone palette.
-If you are looking for contrasts, you use light colours together with darker ones.”
+"Dirty pastels are nice for both wood, white and black office furniture.
+If you want to create a harmonious impression, the suggestion is to work with colours tone-on-tone.
+If you are looking for contrasts, use light colours together with darker ones."

-Choose the right colour in the right place
+Choose the right colour for the right place

-We all know going green is a good thing!
-Well, it’s also true when it comes to interior design.
-Green is a stress-relieving colour and makes us feel safe and at ease.
-Both blue and green are colours with a positive energy and are a good choice when you are looking to decorate a larger office space.
-Why not choose green or blue office chairs instead of black or grey like most people do?
+You've probably heard the expression: green is soothing.
+This also applies to interior design.
+Green is a stress-relieving colour and makes us feel safe and harmonious.
+Both blue and green are colours with positive energy and are a good choice when decorating a larger office space.
+Or why not choose a green or blue office chair instead of black or gray like most others do?

-Green symbolises nature, health and environmental awareness.
-The colour fits in all rooms, both large and small, as it creates balance and has a refreshing effect.
-According to feng shui, green represents nourishment and helps stabilise the body, both physically and emotionally.
+Green symbolizes nature, health, and environmental awareness.
+The colour suits all rooms, both large and small, as it creates balance and has a refreshing effect.
+According to feng shui, green represents nourishment and helps stabilize the body, both physically and emotionally.

 Dare to go bold with wall colour or invest in colourful details

-Yellow catches our attention and stimulates the brain.
-If you want to create a creative meeting room, yellow is a safe bet.
-Be careful not to bring out the bright colour in an open office space though.
+Yellow captures our attention and stimulates and activates the brain.
+If you want to create a creative meeting room, yellow is a safe bet, but beware of using the strong colour in an open office landscape.
 Not everyone likes it.
-If you get it wrong, the dazzling colour on the walls can be far too severe instead of a lovely splash of colour.
-An alternative to yellow walls would be to opt for yellow furnishings, such as acoustic wall panels, a sofa or glass writing board, that perk up the room without taking over.
+If you are unlucky, the bright colour on the walls can become too sharp, instead of a lovely splash of colour.
+An alternative to yellow walls can be yellow wall absorbers, a sofa or whiteboard that cheers up without taking over.

 But before you dip the brush in the paint or buy new office furniture, it is important to talk to your employees.